hurshkarkhanis/hk-mint/README.md

 # 📗 Welcome to PocketBook AI

-**👨🏻‍💻 I built Pocketbook AI to give myself a personal finance tool** after[Mint shut down](https://www.cnbc.com/select/mint-app-shutting-down-what-users-should-do/)at the end of 2023.
+**👨🏻‍💻 I built Pocketbook AI to give myself a personal finance tool** after [Mint shut down](https://www.cnbc.com/select/mint-app-shutting-down-what-users-should-do/) at the end of 2023.

 🔄 **This tool uses** data visualization and AI to streamline analysis